Close Combat Clasp: Eligibility

-The Gold Close Combat Clasp was often regarded in higher esteem than the Knight's Cross of the Iron Cross by the German infantry, and Adolf Hitler reserved the right to bestow this class personally.
-Of the roughly 18–20 million soldiers of the German Wehrmacht and Waffen-SS, 36,400 received the Bronze Class, 9,500 the Silver Class and 631 the Gold Class.
+The German infantry often regarded the Gold Close Combat Clasp in higher esteem than the Knight's Cross of the Iron Cross, and Adolf Hitler reserved the right to bestow this class personally.
+Of the roughly 18–20 million soldiers of the German Wehrmacht and Waffen-SS, 36,400 received the Bronze Class, 9,500 the Silver Class, and 631 the Gold Class.

 Design and wear

 The clasp was worn above the upper left uniform pocket, above any medal ribbon bar.
 Only one badge, the highest level received, was worn.
 It was die-cast and made of either tombac or later zinc.
-The design of all three classes was the same, with a centerpiece consisting of the eagle and swastika national emblem surmounting a crossed bayonet and hand grenade with, each side, a spray of oakleaves, interspersed with a sunburst ray effect.
+The design of all three classes was the same, with a centerpiece consisting of the eagle and swastika national emblem surmounting a crossed bayonet and hand grenade with, on each side, a spray of oakleaves, interspersed with a sunburst ray effect.
 The clasp was slightly curved and measured 9.7 cm by 2.6 cm.